PředmětyPředměty(verze: 978)

 Podmínky zakončení předmětu -

-To pass the course students need to:
+To pass the course students collect points by completing the following:

-• Complete an Econometric Game - a project-based final exam (40 points)
+• A project-based final exam (40 points)

 This is a take-home exam designed in a form of a short research preject.